Welcome to the meditation forum at vipassanaforum.net.

 The primary purpose of this meditation forum is to help each other with practice related issues - intellectual debate of unresolvable differences and speculation and theory is not beneficial on the path.

-Fees of approx $290 have now been paid for hosting renewals.
-This will support the site for two years. $90 remains open for donations - many thanks to all who have helped.
+Fees of approx $310 have now been paid for hosting renewals.
+This will support the site for two years. $70 remains open for donations - many thanks to all who have helped.

 You not have to be a member to support the forum, we know we have many lurkers and readers!
 So please do not hesitate to give a little something if you have found help or support, be you a member or visitor.

 May the Dhamma flourish - so that all beings awaken to the true nature of reality - especially humans because they hold the guns.

 The Vipassanaforum.net community